UKPLab/emnlp2021-neural-graph-based-coherence-model/README.md

 ## Dataset
 *  Regard to WSJ license, we can't upload the raw data.
 All python files relating to data processing (e.g. generating vocab, paired samples) are under the folder data/Dataset_Global.
+*  Prepare grid files and postive-negative paried text files.

 ## Training
-You can run the following command to train our model, our parameter such as paths to datasts can be viewed in src/utils.py
+* You can run the following command to train our model, our parameter such as paths to datasts can be viewed in src/utils.py
 ```python

 >>> python  experiments_unified.py \